pete-mba5/pete-mba5.github.io/_posts/2024-03-22-picture-of-the-day.markdown

 categories: jekyll update
 ---

-I went to my oldest son to the mall.
+I went with my oldest son to the mall.
 We purchased my sister's birthday gift for him.
 It was a great time.

 I finished Feynman's book "6 easy pieces".
 I liked it a lot.
 I started another Pedrolo's novel.